-The FYI Co-edit function allows more than one user to work on an internal document at the same time.
+The FYI Co-Edit function allows more than one FYI user to work on an internal document at the same time.
 This allows team members to work together on the same document, even remotely.
-Refer also to Overview - Co-editing Internal Documents.
-For information on what needs to be set up for Co-edit, refer to Preparation for Co-Edit and Associated Security.
+Refer also to Overview - Co-Editing with your Team.
+For information on what needs to be set up for Co-Edit, refer to Configuring your Settings to Co-Edit Documents with your Team.

-You can either mark an existing document for Co-edit, or you can mark that a document is for Co-edit when it is initially created.
+You can either open an existing document for Co-Edit, or you can set a document as Co-Edit when it is initially created.

 - Select the document in a Document list

-- From the Edit button drop-down, select Co-edit.
-Or right-click and select Edit then Co-edit from the tool bar pop-up menu (refer to Tool Bar and Right-Click Functions).
+- From the Edit button drop-down, select Co-Edit.
+Or right-click and select Edit then Co-Edit from the tool bar pop-up menu (refer to Using the Document Action Tool Bar).

-Documents in Co-edit can be edited by any user, as long as the user has access to the Cabinet the document is filed under.
+Documents in Co-Edit can be edited by any user, as long as the user has access to the Cabinet where the document is filed.

 - Select the document in a list.